tonyp-hc/demo-consul-service-mesh/prepared_queries/README.md

 2. Queries can also be executed using the [prepared query execute API](https://www.consul.io/api/query.html#execute-prepared-query) for applications that can use Consul's API directly.

 ### Failover Policy Types
 Prepared queries can do more than metadata-based routing.
-They can provide geofailover to the next closest [federated](https://www.consul.io/docs/guides/datacenters.html) Consul datacenter, in order of increasing network round trip time.
+They can provide geofailover to the next closest [federated](https://www.consul.io/docs/guides/datacenters.html) Consul datacenter.

 Just like other prepared queries, it is transparent to applications.
 Failover policies have two optional fields which determine what happens if no healthy nodes are available in the local datacenter when the query is executed.